Why do people sell their homes at auction? There are several reasons, but the most common relate to the speed of the process.

 The standard rate of commission payable to an auctioneer currently stands at around 2.5% of the final sale price.
 However, you will probably need to cover the cost of advertising and marketing too.

 You should also factor in the cost of conveyancing and legal work — both before and after the auction itself.
-And in order to protect your investment, it’s also a good idea to have trained professionals carry out the necessary checks and surveys.
+And to protect your investment, it’s also a good idea to have trained professionals carry out the necessary checks and surveys.

 What is the best auction house for my property?